Six Steps to a Dreamy Nutcracker with Kids (with Insider Tips!)

 6. Enjoy the Show!
 (And have an exit strategy)

 Nutcracker is a wonderful ballet for children, with an engaging story and many short, colorful dances.
 That said, take a look around before the lights go down to determine the easiest way out of the theater in case anyone gets restless.

 If you need a break or to leave the auditorium during the show, you can still see what’s happening onstage.
 There’s a special Family Viewing Area on the Dress Circle level.
 There you can watch the performance unfold on a screen in a welcoming space that allows children to move and/or talk about the performance while experiencing it.

 Stretch your legs by exploring the Opera House at intermission (right after the snow scene).
-You can visit the Shop at SF Ballet on the second floor, use the restroom, get a snack, and/or burn off some extra energy.
+You can visit main SF Ballet Shop on the south Mezzanine (second floor) and a Shop kiosk on the south side of Main Lobby, use the restroom, get a snack, and/or burn off some extra energy.
 This is a great time to chat about the first part of the performance.
 What did you like best?